UEA Award Staff

-Alexandros Efstratiou: Social Sciences Faculty (SSF): LAW, PSY, DEV, SWK
+Alexandros Efstratiou: Social Sciences Faculty (SSF): PSY, DEV and NBS Students.

 Hello, my name is Alex and I am a third year Psychology student.
 I became an Award ambassador because of how massively the Award improved my job and career prospects, by helping me pinpoint exactly what employers are looking for.
 I would love to help anyone who is involved with the award reap these same benefits and utilize the skills that they may not have realized they had before, in order to become more employable and land the jobs they want.
 Contact Alex on A.Efstratiou@uea.ac.uk.